-To use Table 3(a) and Table 3(b) found on pages 17 to 34, it is necessary to identify whether the site is within Stockton Town Centre or All Other Areas of the Borough.
+To use Table 3(a) and Table 3(b) found on pages 17 to 34, it is necessary to identify whether the site is within Stockton Town Centre or All Other Areas of the Borough using the plan Appendix 1.
 Depending on the type of development these standards are intended to offer guidance on the appropriate level of parking provision to be made for different types of land use.
-It should be stressed that for non-residential developments the standards set out the maximum level of provision that will normally be permitted.